1 Canadian Air Division: The new 1 Canadian Air Division

 Today based in Winnipeg, Manitoba, the division is also the headquarters for the Canadian NORAD Region (CANR), commands 11 of the RCAF's 13 wings, and oversees the monitoring of Canada's airspace in support of the nation's commitments to the North American Aerospace Defence Command (NORAD).
 The division is staffed by 600 regular and reserve force members.
 In addition to military personnel the headquarters is also assisted by civilian personnel in the Operational Research and Analysis Directorate (ORAD).

+The Combined Aerospace Operations Centre of the 1 Canadian Air Division has provided intelligence support during the 2026 Iran war.